 It is considered one of the most beautiful cities in Europe.
-Copenhagen is the buzzing capital that mixes fairy-tale atmosphere (Hans Christian Andersen lived there), royal history, modern architecture and loads of culture and attractions of all kinds.
-Copenhagen is the most populous city in Denmark with population almost 800 thousand.
+Copenhagen is the buzzing capital that mixes a fairy-tale atmosphere (Hans Christian Andersen lived there), royal history, modern architecture and loads of culture and attractions of all kinds.
+Copenhagen is the most populous city in Denmark with a population of almost 800 thousand.
 It is situated by the strait of Øresund, on the coast of Zealand Island with some parts of the city on Amager Island.
 The Øresund Bridge connects Copenhagen with Malmö in Sweden.
 There’s a lot to see and do in Copenhagen, so let’s start!

 Have fun in Copenhagen

-When back in Copenhagen go to Strøget – this is one of Europe’s longest pedestrian streets and a perfect place to start sightseeing.
+When back in Copenhagen, go to Strøget – this is one of Europe’s longest pedestrian streets and a perfect place to start sightseeing.
 The street is full of shops, from budget-friendly brands to some of the most expensive in the world.
 But it is not only about shopping.
 Strøget is a popular hangout for the city’s street performers like acrobats, magicians & musicians.
-When wandering the avenues look up and down the side streets and you will see some of the Copenhagen’s beautiful attractions like the Stork Fountain, Christiansborg Palace, City Hall Tower etc.
+When wandering the avenues, look up and down the side streets and you will see some of Copenhagen’s beautiful attractions like the Stork Fountain, Christiansborg Palace, City Hall Tower etc.

 Art and culture in Copenhagen

 Copenhagen is a great city for art and culture lovers and its inhabitants can boast about some great museums.
-The National Museum of Denmark, where you can travel back in time in Denmark’s history, was once a royal castle and consists of exhibitions from the Viking Age through Middle Ages and the Renaissance to modern times.
+The National Museum of Denmark, where you can travel back in time by viewing Denmark’s history, was once a royal castle and consists of exhibitions from the Viking Age through the Middle Ages and the Renaissance to modern times.
 SMK – The National Gallery of Denmark is the largest art museum in Denmark and features outstanding collections of Danish and international art from past centuries.
-SMK is a home to one of the world’s best Matisse collections.
+SMK is home to one of the world’s best Matisse collections.